 Loans are generally carried at their principal amount outstanding adjusted for charge-offs, deferred loan fees, or costs.
 Loan origination fees and direct loan origination costs are netted and capitalized, and the net fee or cost is amortized over the average life of the related loan as an adjustment to interest income.
-Loan prepayment fees are reported in
+Interest on loans is accrued and credited to interest income based on the daily principal amount outstanding.